connor-baer/bamboo-ui/README.md

 ## Utils

 Besides the component library, we also export some utilities which you might need in order to use the components.
-Two main ones:
+The main ones:

-- `numbersUtils` - a module for dealing with number localization.
+- `sharedPropTypes` - a module with common prop types used in the components.
-- `currencyUtils` - a module for formatting currency amounts.
+- `themeHelpers` - a module containing helpers for generating a theme.
+- `isServer` - a module that checks whether the code is running on a server.
-- `styleHelpers` - a module containing helpers for writing styles.
+- `isSaveData` - a module that checks the user's network speed and preferences.

 ## Creating components

 This project uses [@sumup/foundry](https://www.npmjs.com/package/@sumup/foundry) and the provided `plop` command to generate new React components.
-The functionality is exposed as the `create-component` npm script from package.json.
+The functionality is exposed as the `create:component` npm script from package.json.

-To create a new component, run `yarn create-component` inside the project.
+To create a new component, run `yarn create:component` inside the project.
 You'll see a CLI that guides you through the process.

 After the CLI has finished, all files will have been created in the location you specified.

 ## Contributing

-If you have ideas for how we could improve this readme or the project in general, [let us know](https://github.com/connor-baer/bamboo-ui/issues) or [contribute some](https://github.com/connor-baer/bamboo-ui/edit/master/README.md)!
+If you have ideas for how we could improve this readme or the project in general, [let me know](https://github.com/connor-baer/bamboo-ui/issues) or [contribute some](https://github.com/connor-baer/bamboo-ui/edit/master/README.md)!